-Create a COVID-19-focused shared dashboard and configure notifications.
+Create a crisis-focused shared dashboard and configure notifications.
 Below are several widgets we recommend including on the dashboard.
-Some of these widgets should be filtered to your specific coronavirus work queue/smart view, while others should display metrics for all work queues, ensuring you have a full picture of your Care operations:
+Some of these widgets should be filtered to your specific crisis work queue/smart view, while others should display metrics for all work queues, ensuring you have a full picture of your Care operations:

-Incoming Conversations - See how volume has increased/spike since the outbreak of COVID-19-related issues.
+Incoming Conversations - See how volume has increased/spike since the start of crisis related issues.

 Online Agents - A live view of how many agents are online.
-You can also this widget by your dedicated COVID-19 work queue, if applicable.
+You can also this widget by your dedicated crisis work queue, if applicable.